ecohealthalliance/HP3/README.md

 -   `scripts/` contains all the scripts used to fit the models and generate outputs
 -   `R/` contains files with functions used in other scripts.
 -   `misc/` contains small scripts used for other calculations
--   `intermediates/` contains all the models in the analysis in compressed `*.rds` R data form.
+-   `intermediates/` is a holding directory for intermediate data files and fitted model objects in `*.rds` R data form.
+These are re-created when the project is built
 -   `shapefiles/` is an empty holding directory.
 Large shapefiles used to generate maps and in analyses are stored separately on AWS to limit the size of this repository.
 They are downloaded to this folder by the scripts when needed.